Rigorous criteria for anomalous waves induced by abrupt depth change using truncated KdV statistical mechanics: Results

+Experimental studies, meanwhile, have typically observed near Gaussian statistics to arise under conditions of sufficiently weak nonlinearity, raising the question of how to reconcile the above numerical examples.
+The resolution is that all of these examples feature a moderate or small number of modes and a relatively large inverse temperature, giving $\itp \gg 1$.
+Below, we will prove that if the scaling law

-This scaling can be interpreted in two ways.
-First, one can consider fixed $\invtemp$ and $C_2 \sim \Lambda^{-2}$, which is a scaling that was justified on physical grounds by Moore {\it et al.}~(2020) and was found to produce consistency with laboratory measurements \cite{MooreJNS2020}.
+is satisfied, then ensemble statistics of the {\em linear} TKdV system converge to Gaussian in the limit of large $\Lambda$.
+In terms of primitive quantities, this scaling law is $\invtemp C_2 = \oo(\Lambda^{-2})$, which has two possible physical interpretations.
+First, one can consider fixed $\invtemp$ and $C_2 \sim \Lambda^{-2}$, which is a scaling that was justified on physical grounds by Moore et al.~(2020) \cite{MooreJNS2020} and was found to produce consistency with laboratory measurements.
 In essence, this scaling requires the dispersive coefficient to decay with the cutoff wavenumber so that the peak spectral frequency is resolved in the TKdV model and, furthermore, lies near the logarithmic center of the resolved modes.
-Alternatively, one could consider $C_2$ fixed and $\invtemp \sim \Lambda^{-2}$, which would be the interpretation most appropriate for relating the results to the continuous KdV system \eqref{KdV} with a non-vanishing dispersive coefficient $C_2$.
+Alternatively, one could consider $C_2$ fixed and $\invtemp \sim \Lambda^{-2}$, which would be the interpretation most appropriate for relating to the continuous KdV system \eqref{KdV} with a non-vanishing dispersive coefficient $C_2$.
 It is interesting, and perhaps meaningful, that our results suggest a particular scaling of the inverse temperature in order to make that connection.
-Interpretation aside, we henceforth assume that the scaling relation \eqref{scaling} holds.
+Interpretation aside, we henceforth assume that the scaling relation \eqref{scaling} holds to prove converge to Gaussian statistics in the linear system.